Skip to main content

 The school system has undergone a number of reforms since 1990.
 New curricula and syllabi and the right to choose grant-aided compulsory school were introduced in the 1990s.
 Steering by objectives/goals became the rule for schools as well as for Higher Education Institutions.
 To support integration between the preschool, the compulsory school and school age childcare, a number of changes have been implemented.
 Responsibility for the preschool and school age childcare was transferred from the Ministry of Health and Social Affairs to the Ministry of Education and Research.

 As of 1998 the preschool has a curriculum and a new school form, the preschool class, has been introduced as an obligation for all municipalities to provide for all six year old children.
-Participation, however, is voluntary.
+Participation is voluntary in preschool but, nowadays, compulsory in preschool class.
 The curriculum for the compulsory school has been amended to incorporate the preschool class (förskoleklass) and the leisure-time centres (fritidshem), the most common form of school-age childcare.

 In the autumn term 2011, a new Education Act and new curricula came into force.